daviddalpiaz/appliedstats/cat-int.md

 In this case, testing for $\beta_3 = 0$ is testing for two lines with parallel slopes versus two lines with possibly different slopes.
 The `disp:domestic` line in the `summary()` output uses a $t$-test to perform the test.

 We could also use an ANOVA $F$-test.
-The additive model, without interaction is our null model, and the interaction model is the alternative.
+The additive model without interaction is our null model, and the interaction model is the alternative.

 ```r